linode/docs/docs/guides/development/javascript/javascript-events-tutorial/index.md

 They are called "event handler" properties because you assign them event handler functions, but they themselves play the role of adding event listeners to objects.

-To demonstrate, here is some JavaScript code to add an event listener to the page using the `onclick` property.
-This listener triggers when the `message-activate-button` element gets clicked, calling an existing function to display a message:
+To demonstrate, here is some JavaScript code to add an event listener to the example page using the `onclick` property.
+This listener triggers when the `message-activate-button` element gets clicked:

     const messageActivateButton = document.getElementById("message-activate-button");